Index Files and Folders with Indexly

 Advanced Extraction

-Furthermore, for more detailed content extraction, you can enable extended MTW extraction.
-This option is particularly useful when working with archives or complex documents.
+You can also enable extended MTW extraction when working with Minitab archives or complex MTW inputs.

 indexly index ./archives --mtw-extended